 In 2020, the Auckland Rescue Helicopter Trust transferred part of its operations into a new entity to secure the National Ambulance Sector Office (NASO) contract for the northern region.
-At the time of preparing this report, ARHT continue to remain eligible for funding under the terms of the legislation.
-There is the potential for further operational activities to transfer out of ARHT.
-If this were to happen, ARHT may no longer be eligible for funding.
+At the time of preparing this report, ARHT continue to remain eligible for funding in accordance with the terms of the legislation.
+There is the potential for further operational activities to transfer out of ARHT and, if this were to happen, ARHT may no longer be eligible for funding.

 This year, ARHT was unable to meet the accountability requirements of the legislation and has failed to provide its 2022 annual report and audited financial statements.
-For this reason, the board could not distribute the proposed grant to ARHT set out in the 2023-2024 Funding Plan.
+For this reason, the board was unable to distribute the proposed grant to ARHT set out in the 2023-2024 Funding Plan.
 This grant will be returned to Auckland Council.